-The At a Glance (AAG) page acts like a dashboard, giving you quick access to vital information through modules.
-The first time you access BEACON, it opens in a default module layout.
+The At a Glance (AAG) page acts like a dashboard that gives you quick access to vital information through charts and graphs organized in modules.
+The first time you access BEACON, the At a Glance page opens in a default module layout.
 You can customize that layout to suit your needs, for example, positioning the modules that you use most frequently at the top of the page or removing modules that you do not use often.

-BEACON automatically remembers the new layout, so that the next time you login to BEACON the AAG page will appear as you customized it.
-Custom AAG layouts are user-specific–no one but you will see your customized layout.
-The AAG page layout is the only customizable page layout in BEACON.
+BEACON automatically remembers the new layout, so that the next time you login to BEACON the AAG page appears as you customized it.
+Custom AAG layouts are user-specific.
+That is, no one but you will see your customized layout.

 To reposition a module: